 Table 2 shows the summary statistics for selected variables.
 The average age of the graduates is almost 31 years.
-In our sample, 65 percent of the students are female and 26 percent of the sample have parents with a university degree.
+In our sample, 65% of the students are female, and 26% of the sample have parents with a university degree.
 Forty-one percent are students from the University of Copenhagen.
-On average, students were close to graduation (23 ECTS remaining), and the grades given before the recoding accounted for about 70 percent of the overall GPA.
+On average, students were close to graduation (23 ECTS remaining), and the grades given before the recoding accounted for about 70% of the overall GPA.

 Ninety percent have positive earnings in the year after graduation.
-A university graduate in our sample earns on average 48 thousand USD (2015 level, gross) in the first calendar year after graduation, with 66 percent of them working in the public sector.
+A university graduate in our sample earns on average USD 48,000 (2015 level, gross) in the first calendar year after graduation, with 66% of them working in the public sector.